In the choice to let go of your known way of being, the whole world is revealed to your new eyes. – Danna Faulds

-Mindfulness dates back to the time of the Buddha 2,600 years ago, but its also a universal practice that anyone can benefit from.
+Mindfulness dates to the Buddha’s time 2,600 years ago, but it’s also a universal practice that anyone can benefit from.
 Today, it has expanded beyond its historical roots and can be seen in many contexts.
 It is now broadly used in Western medicine and psychology to reduce stress and anxiety, lift mood, and promote overall health and well-being.
 Mindfulness is to the mind what physical exercise is to the body: a way to stay fit, flexible, and focused.

-Introductory workshops are taught using a combination of experiential practice (guided meditation and reflections), conceptual teaching and inquiry (the opportunity to dialogue or ask questions) into a rich learning experience.
+Introductory programs weave experiential practice (guided meditation and reflections), conceptual teaching and inquiry (the opportunity to dialogue or ask questions) into a rich learning experience.

 Please email us to register for the Mindful Eating program and hit “notify me” on the above link for the free Insight Timer event.

 The concept of “empty boats” in Zen teachings comes from a story originally told by Chinese philosopher Chuang Zhu and it has much to offer us as a frame for living with emotional balance and equa...